 Whatever the problem, there are many organisations that can help, and it's never too later to try and sort out the situation.
 Getting help whilst the child or young person is still living at home is usually a better option than having him/her running away.

-If the child or young person feels that he/she has to get out straightaway due to his/her own safety for example someone with whom they're living is being violent or abusive towards him/her, he/she must get help immediately.
+If the child or young person feels that he/she has to get out straightaway due to his/her own safety for example someone with whom they are living is being violent or abusive towards him/her, he/she must get help immediately.
 If you know a young person that is in such a situation, you can:

 Speak to a social worker by contacting:

-Multi-agency Safeguarding Hub
+Wandsworth Multi-agency Safeguarding Hub (MASH)

-2nd Floor, Town Hall Extention
+2nd Floor Town Hall Extension

 Wandsworth High Street